bento-platform/bento/docs/installation.md

 #### Production

-When deploying a Bento node that needs to serve variants data, it is recommended to alot larger portions of your compute resources to both `bentov2-gohan-api` and `bentov2-gohan-elasticsearch`.
+When deploying a Bento node that needs to serve variants data, it is recommended to allot larger portions of your compute resources to both `bentov2-gohan-api` and `bentov2-gohan-elasticsearch`.
 Since variants are stored in memory in Elasticsearch, set the `BENTOV2_GOHAN_ES_MEM_LIM` variable to an appropriate value.

-Aloting additional CPUs with `BENTOV2_GOHAN_API_CPUS` and `BENTOV2_GOHAN_ES_CPUS` will result in shorter ingestion times.
+Alloting additional CPUs with `BENTOV2_GOHAN_API_CPUS` and `BENTOV2_GOHAN_ES_CPUS` will result in shorter ingestion times.
 Consider this option if you need to ingest a large number of VCFs.

 Go through the official Elasticsearch